 The International Dimension

-- ensure that whatever the outcome of Brexit, a high priority is given to preserving and building on the UK’s involvement in EU research activities and funding;
+- ensure that a high priority is given to preserving and building on the UK’s involvement in EU research activities and funding;

 - develop the leading role of British universities and institutes in research into global environmental threats;